Why we like it

 - Located on the Shima Peninsula, a spectacular stretch of coastline scattered with numerous islands and inlets

 - The hotel overlooks the dazzling blue waters of Ago Bay, or Bay of Pearls, famous for pearl cultivation

-- 24 Suites and four Two-Bedroom Villas feature a private onsen and terrace with bay views
+- 24 Suites and eight two-bedroom villas feature a private onsen and terrace with bay or garden views

-- A unique restorative retreat, Amanemu features two private onsen pavilions, a watsu pool, four treatment suites and a fitness centre
+- A unique restorative retreat, Amanemu features two private onsen pavilions, an Aqua Movement Suite, four treatment suites and a fitness centre

 The area surrounding the proposed resort is famous for ancient (and revered) woodlands, hot springs and shrines, such as Ise-Jingu, and a number of pilgrimage trails referred to as the Kumano Kodo.
 Designated a UNESCO World Heritage Site, these trails have been used for over 1000 years to connect the sacred areas of the Kii Peninsula.
-At just an hour off the bullet train, you can also factor in a journey on the Shinkansen, coupling techy Tokyo with the bucolic surroundings of the southern Ise prefecture.
+At four hours by the bullet train, you can also factor in a journey on the Shinkansen, coupling techy Tokyo with the bucolic surroundings of the southern Ise prefecture.